CELPIP Exam Tips — Simple, Practical, Effective

 Don't study on exam day.
-Your brain needs energy for the actual test, not for last-minute cramming.
+Your brain needs energy for the actual test, not last-minute cramming.
+Sleep well, take a short walk, hydrate, and arrive refreshed. 🍀

 Sleep well the night before